Azure/fta-networking/doc/topology.md

 (spare)                         | .3.192 | /26 |  64 |  59 | .193, .194, .195 | .196 | .254 | .255

 > Reserve .255.0/24 for Point to Site VPN.

+## Spoke subnets

+Spoke vnets are dynamic and map to an application or group of (heavily) related applications.
+Spoke vnets vary in size but are usually smaller rather than larger and subnets align to the application's requirements.

 ## Other topologies